clicknium/clicknium-docs/doc/api/python/webdriver/browser/browsertab/activate.md

-# activate
+# BrowserTab.activate

 ***def activate(
         self,
         is_topmost: bool = True
     ) -> None***

-Activate the current tab.
+Activate the browser tab.

 **Parameters:**
     &emsp;**is_topmost**: bool
-        &emsp;&emsp; it defines whether to set the window on topmost
+        &emsp;&emsp; it defines whether to set the browser window to topmost.

 **Returns:**
     &emsp;None